adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 I also find it is a good tool for finding and deleting redundant tests, a way of highlighting over testing.
 Where a path has been walked multiple times that could show potentially redundant tests, the important part is making sure that the each step is correctly validated.

+### In action

+Below is an example code sandbox to see what I have written in action.

+<iframe src="https://codesandbox.io/embed/graphwalkingtesting-ny8l6?fontsize=14" title="graph-walking-testing" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ### These are disconnected?

-One thing I realised while working this way is that we are in fact creating a light  version of the state chart in the transitions look up.
+One thing I realised while working this way is that we are in fact creating a pseudo-state chart in the transitions look up.
 In fact although XState powers the component, a component does not require it to be powered by a state chart for it to be tested this way.

 The combination of a component and test both sharing the same underlying logic is very powerful.

-It does enable any component to be modelled and tested this way.
+This does open the door to allowing existing code and components to be tested this way, by modelling.

 ### Automation

 Graph walking is at the heart of automated model-based testing.
 By using graph walking algorithms you can generate tests automatically based on the

-### Conclusion